 Ideally, any contentious issue should be resolved at an early stage by the staff members and managers involved, without the need to resort to recourse procedures to clarify or enforce rights and obligations.
 In the first place, therefore, emphasis should be placed on prevention.

 Prevention of conflict is closely connected to the conduct of, and working relationships between, staff members.
 In this regard, SPRFMO places the highest expectations on its staff.
 The Code of Ethics adopted by the Commission in 20xx sets out these expected standards to help staff understand their role as international civil servants.
-Pursuant to the Code of Ethics, staff members must respect all persons equally, without any distinction whatsoever, in order to foster a climate and working environment sensitive to the needs of all.
+Pursuant to the Code of Ethics, staff members should respect all persons equally, without any distinction whatsoever, in order to foster a climate and working environment sensitive to the needs of all.

 While each potential conflict has its unique circumstances, conflict may result from a lack of professional skills, lack of communication or a lack of understanding of rights and obligations.
 Proper training can assist all staff members in preventing and solving conflicts in the workplace.
 SPRFMO therefore encourages the Secretariat to develop the ability of staff members to work effectively in a multicultural environment by building essential skills in communication, problem-solving, collaborative negotiation, teamwork and mediation.